nmstate/nmstate.github.io/devel/plugin.md

 ## Nmstate Plugin Interface

+** Plugin support is removed in 2.x **

 The nmstate-0.3.2 release brings the plugin support which allows user to managing the network via their own plugin.

 Since nmstate-0.4, the nispor project is used for kernel network information query, plugin should fill the user space informations only and perform.

+Since nmstate-2.1, the plugin interface is removed.
+The ovsdb plugin is merged into nmstate as embedded.

 ### How to Install and Load the Plugin